 These are the tools that I’ve used over the years to succeed, and each comes with my Will Hatton Seal of Approval.
 Some of these tools (*Cough Trello*) can literally change your life…

-Google Docs - A free centralized location to store all of your documents.
-Because it's all online this makes it super easy to share information with your team.
-We use Google Docs for everything.
+Google Docs – A free centralised location to store all of your documents.
+Because it’s all online this makes it super easy to share information with your team.
+I use Google Docs for literally everything.

-Quickbooks - If you have a registered business, this is the best app for money management.
-Quickbooks has a great interface, and makes it super easy to organize your personal/business spending.
+Quickbooks – If you have a registered business, this is the best app for money management.
+Quickbooks has a great interface, and makes it super easy to organise your personal/business spending.

 Dropbox – Great for storing media (photos, videos, documents, etc).
 Use the 2GB of free space first before paying for a subscription.

 WordPress.org – If you are building a website, this is the ONLY option we recommend (aka – no Wix, no Squarespace).
 WordPress sets you up for success by making your website SEO-friendly, and by giving you access to their arsenal of plugins.